 How important is the power grid to your daily life?
 What about your business?
 Count governments, throughout the United States, among those who rely on a reliable, secure power grid.

 In the U.S., there are actually three power grids: Western Interconnection, Eastern Interconnection, and here in the Texas, we have our own power grid.
 You ask, “Why do we have our own power grid in the Lonestar State?”
-As noted in the Texas Tribune we have our own grid “to avoid dealing with the feds.”
-I suppose that is as good a reason as any.
+As noted in the Texas Tribune, we have our own grid “to avoid dealing with the feds.”
+Ok, is that a good reason?

 Over the past handful of decades, there have been some notable power outages:

 - Northeast U.S. and northern Canada.
 1965